-The Bank is faced with economic challenges associated with higher inflation and higher interest rates environment.
+The Bank is faced with economic challenges associated with higher inflation and a higher interest rate environment.
 The Bank of Canada, like other central banks around the world, increased interest rates significantly to combat the rise of inflation.
 Consequently, it has resulted in higher borrowing costs and lower demand for mortgages.
-This has impacted the Bank's spread on its assets and the net income.
-The Bank could also be subject to higher loan losses due to the higher borrowing costs leading to increased lending rates for the customer.
+The Bank could be subject to higher loan delinquencies and losses due to the customer financial stress because of higher borrowing costs.